War Scare of 1927

-The Soviet War Scare was a crisis in Anglo-Soviet relations involving a threat of a full-scale war between the USSR and the British Empire and Poland in 1926 and 1927.
-The conflict is mostly interpreted as a sham by the western historians, suggesting that it was predominantly a product of a Soviet propaganda overreacting to theoretical considerations written by anonymous British military in May 1926.
+The War Scare of 1927 was a crisis in Anglo–Soviet relations involving the perceived threat of a forthcoming war between the USSR and the United Kingdom and Poland in 1926 and 1927.
+The incident is generally viewed as an overreaction by Soviet leaders to menacing military statements and a severing of diplomatic relations by the Conservative government in United Kingdom in the aftermath of the British General Strike of 1926.